hupe1980/jest-cdk-snapshot/README.md

 ## Match only resources of given types

+If you only want to test certain parts of your stack, jest-cdk-snapshot offers the possibility to create a subset for specific types.
+Snapshots are created only for this subset.

 ```typescript
 import { Stack } from '@aws-cdk/core';
 import { Bucket } from '@aws-cdk/aws-s3';